Cash Transfers and Parental Investments: Evidence from Bolsa Familia Program [Draft Soon]

 Abstract: Can an applied mathematics curriculum enhance student intrinsic motivation and improve math achievement?
 We tackle this question through a randomized control trial of a program that integrates financial education into the mathematics curriculum in Brazil.
 Spanning 190 public schools and over 15,000 students, our study reveals that the program significantly boosts students’ interest in mathematics and enhances financial literacy and math performance, particularly among students from poorer socioeconomic backgrounds.
 Initially, the program strengthens these students’ internal locus of control and broad interest in mathematics during the first year.
 By the second year’s conclusion, it positively impacts their financial literacy, math proficiency, and specific socio-emotional skills crucial for the labor market.
 However, we do not observe significant changes in self-reported financial behaviors or attitudes as measured by a financial autonomy index.

 How Does Training in Active-Learning Methodologies Impact Teachers’ Beliefs?
-Evidence from Brazil [Preliminary Draft available upon request]
+Evidence from Brazil [Preliminary Draft Available]

 with Ricardo A. Madeira and Victor G. Vaccaro